-The first time the term grade point average (GPA) falls below 2.0, students will be placed on Academic Concern.
+The first time the term or cumulative grade point average (GPA) falls below 2.0, students will be placed on Academic Concern.

-- The college will send an e-mail to students' Clark e-mail accounts that offers information about the Academic Standards process and explains what happens at each stage. - Students will receive a listing of college resources and a recommendation to take advantage of services.
+- The college will send an e-mail to students' Clark e-mail accounts (students.clark.edu) that offers information about the Academic Standards process and explains what happens at each stage. - Students will receive a listing of college resources and a recommendation to take advantage of services.